NamoDev/Destiny3-UI/readme.md

 ### Ever get that feeling of déjà vu?
 Yes, the code everywhere seems messy and repetitive.
 They're probably doing the same things over and over again.
 Note to team: please open an issue if you found any code that should be consolidated.
-Thanks, luv!
+Tanks a lot, luvs!